sarahbonnin/CRG_RIntroduction/regex.md

 	x="Genomics")
 ```

-* Show element instead of the index
+* Show actual element where the pattern is found (instead of the index only):

 ```{r}
 # Set value=TRUE